-Iris recognition biometric technology positively determines the identity of an individual by capturing a highresolution digital photograph of an individual's iris.
+Iris recognition biometric technology positively determines the identity of an individual by capturing a high-resolution digital photograph of an individual's iris.
 The technology can tell the difference between twins or even an individual's right and left eye.
 The technology is non-intrusive.
 An image of the iris is captured by simply looking into the camera.
 The enabling iris recognition biometric technology is provided by Iridian Technologies, Inc. and the system will employ Panasonic Security Systems' BM-ET330 Iris Readers.

-"Today marks the official beginning of this important project in West Virginia," said Sheriff Merritt.
-"It is my hope that over the coming years every sheriff in the nation will have one of these systems at their disposal to help identify, locate and reunite missing individuals with their families."
+"Today marks the official beginning of this important project in Kansas," said Sheriff Murphy.
+"It is my hope that over the coming years every sheriff in the nation will have one of these systems at their disposal to help identify, locate and reunite missing individuals with their families.
+I would like to thank the Wiedemann Foundation for helping make the purchase of this new technology possible."